 Instant Pot Corn On The Cob is sweet, juicy, and crispy tender.
 A quick and easy vegetable side dish recipe that's made in the pressure cooker.
 Learn how to make sweet, juicy, and crispy tender sweet corn in the pressure cooker with this simple recipe.

-Summertime is here and that means sweet corn.
+Summertime is here and that means sweet corn is here to be enjoyed.
 Why not make this yummy vegetable in the Instant Pot?

-Once the pot comes to pressure it only takes 2 minutes for the corn to cook.
-And the corn turns out perfectly every time, I promise you will not want to cook corn any other way.
+Once the pot comes to pressure it only takes 2 minutes for the fresh corn to cook.
+And the corn turns out perfectly crispy tender every time, I promise you will not want to cook corn any other way.

 If you are new to using the Instant Pot and would like to know the difference between quick and natural release.
 Then head over to our article on Instant Pot Quick vs Natural Release.